Prodigy-Hacking/ProdigyMathGameHacking/README.md

 - **[Locally Host Redirect Hack](https://github.com/Prodigy-Hacking/ProdigyMathGameHacking/blob/master/redirect/README.md)** (Advanced)

 ## Announcements
 - `7/11/2020` - We have re-gained access to our email.
-Thank you for the patience.
+Thank you for your patience.
 - `7/5/2020` - Thank you for everyone that has supported us by using our exploits/hacks.
 However, our goal isn't to ruin Prodigy, it's to patch these hacks, and we need your help!
 If you can go on Prodigy's Twitter and Instagram and ask them to patch [this Chrome extension](https://chrome.google.com/webstore/detail/redirector/ocgpenflpmgnfapjedencafcfakcekcd?hl=en) that allows us to change their files it would be great!
 - `7/1/2020` - Check out our [YouTube Channel](https://www.youtube.com/channel/UChIRMY6SdQrcADVscWTVv9A)!
 - `6/10/2020` - Another extension is now required to use the hacks.
 Download [here](https://chrome.google.com/webstore/detail/always-disable-content-se/ffelghdomoehpceihalcnbmnodohkibj/).
 If that extension doesn't work for you, try [this one](https://chrome.google.com/webstore/detail/ignore-x-frame-headers/gleekbfjekiniecknbkamfmkohkpodhe?hl=en-US)